deckhouse/virtualization/docs/USER_GUIDE.md

       name: <additional-disk-name>
 ```

 To detach a disk, remove it from the list.
+If `enableParavirtualization: false`, detaching via `.spec.blockDeviceRefs` may require a VM reboot.

 How to work with bootable block devices in the web interface: